biodiversity.earth

 Ecological baseline on day one

 Before any intervention, we commission an independent ecological survey.
-This establishes the pre-restoration condition of every hectare: vegetation cover, bare soil ratio, canopy structure, species indicators, habitat connectivity score, and land-cover classification.
+This establishes project-level ecological baselines combined with parcel-level geospatial records: vegetation cover, bare soil ratio, canopy structure, species indicators, habitat connectivity score, and land-cover classification.
 This baseline is what your five-year assessment is measured against.

 02

 We do not check in annually and report.
-Satellite data streams continuously against each parcel.
+Satellite data is collected on a recurring schedule against each parcel.
 We track: NDVI (vegetation density and health), EVI (canopy response), BSI (bare soil exposure), NDWI (moisture and water stress), SAR backscatter (structural stability and disturbance detection), and landscape fragmentation index.
 If something changes, we see it.

 03